 - The weather

 Outdoor events are often a wash-out if its bad weather, raining and windy, not to mention the potential to damage your art and craft.
-But equally, in summertime if its lovely weather, people don’t want to be indoors visiting an event.
+But equally, in the summertime, if its lovely weather, people don’t want to be indoors visiting an event.

 If its a new event in a venue that doesn’t have a good footfall, it can often take a while for it to get established and attract visitors.